pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1674 Two Pointer

+Today I have been solving two leetcode problems with the two pointer technique, really when you return to leetcode for a long time, you will need to require some time to feel confident with the problems.
+Good luck and don't give up.

 ### Day 1673 Greedy Algorithms

 Today I have been studying greedy algorithms, I learned how to identify a greedy algorithm and how to implement it.
 I attempt to solve a greedy LeetCode problem without success results, so I need to study these type of algorithms, I solved the Activity Selection Problem with some GitHub copilot's help, copilot is an amazing tool to explain and understand problems, you will need to give an opportunity to this tool.